google/mobly-snippet-lib/examples/ex3_async_event/README.md

-# Async Event Rpc Example
+# Async Event RPC Example

 This example shows you how to use the @AsyncRpc annotation of Mobly snippet lib to handle asynchronous callbacks.